The Teaching and Learning Center (TLC) Educators Journal Club will meet once a month.

 Taking the Pressure Off the Professor: A Review of Collaborative and Active Learning Principles

 Discover relevant ways to empower student learning through collaborative and active learning techniques.
 This journal club session will focus on ways educators can implement effective group work experiences and prepare students for collaboration in the field.
+An article is provided for your reading with questions to consider for the discussion:

 February 20th, James Patrick Ryan, PhD, Associate Dean and Professor Medical Education, College of Medicine